Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 Lobster Dogs food truck frequents many locations from Knoxville, Maryville, Johnson City, and more.
 Check their Facebook page for the full schedule.

-The Mall at Johnson City is a shopping mall with department stores, retail shops, a food court, and restaurants.
+The Mall at Johnson City is great for a rainy day in Johnson City as it’s full of department stores, retail shops, a food court, and restaurants.

 Consider going to the mall for some shopping if you are killing time before a movie or maybe the weather is calling for rain.
-Stores here include JC Penny, Aerie/American Eagle, Bath & Body Works, Hollister, Home Goods, Belk, and more.
+Stores here include JC-Penny, Aerie/American Eagle, Bath & Body Works, Hollister, Home Goods, and Belk, to name a few.

 There is also a virtual reality arcade, called Vision Quest VR, where you can go get lost in virtual reality – great for kids!